criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/CampaignApi.md

 | **403** | Forbidden |  -  |

-## getCampaign
+## getCampaignBundleRules

-> CampaignResponse getCampaign(campaignId)
+> ApiResponseOfTargetingEntity getCampaignBundleRules(campaignId)

-Get the data for the specified campaign
+Returns a list of all targeted bundles for a campaign.

 ### Example